opensvc/docs.opensvc.com/source/agent.install.rst

 Python interpreter wrapper
 ==========================

-On Unix, the entrypoint for the agent commands is a shell script ``<OSVCBIN>/opensvc`` that support defaults injection.
+On Unix, the entrypoint for the agent commands is a shell script ``<OSVCBIN>/opensvc`` that supports defaults injection.

 Defaults file location: